Table of Content:

 Select Available to Users and Click Submit.

-can create journal assignments that are broad and student-directed as your students reflect on the learning process and document changes in their perceptions and attitudes.
+create journal assignments that are broad and student-directed as your students reflect on the learning process and document changes in their perceptions and attitudes.
 Students can describe problems faced and how they solved them.
-Also, you
+Also, you can create

 To add this tool to the left course menu, click the + sign at the top left corner of your page.
 Click Tool Link, type the Name Journals.
 From the Type list select Journals.
 Select Available to Users and Click Submit.